-The Ultimate Guide to Competitor Tracking 2024
+The Ultimate Guide to Competitor Tracking 2025

-Competitor Tracking - The Ultimate Guide 2024
+Competitor Tracking - The Ultimate Guide 2025

 Introduction

-In this post, we’ll cover what competitor tracking is, why it’s important, and some top examples of the kinds of web sources you should track, before delving into how you can effectively use software tools, like Visualping, to conduct your own competitor tracking.
+In this post, we’ll cover what competitor tracking is, why it’s important, and some top examples of the kinds of web sources you should track, before jumping into how you can effectively use software tools, like Visualping, to conduct your own competitor tracking.

 What is Competitor Tracking?